 Having children can be rewarding, but thanks to higher rates of inflation, it’s also getting more expensive.
-Today, parents can expect to spend around $310,000 to raise a child from birth up to age 17, according to a recent Brookings Institution analysis of data from the USDA.
+Today, parents can expect to spend around $23,000 per year, or $414,000 through age 18, according to recent research.

 If you’re considering growing your family, understanding all the costs involved can help you prepare financially.
-Let’s take a closer look at the average annual cost of raising a child in the U.S. and how that figure has changed over the past two decades.
+Here’s a closer look at the average annual cost of raising a child in the U.S. and how that figure has changed over the past two decades.

-Adjusting for higher future inflation, the Brookings Institution estimates it costs $310,605 for a middle-class family to raise a child born in 2015 up to age 17.
-Of course, the amount you end up spending depends on a number of factors, including household income, the cost of childcare, and where you live.
+Of course, the amount you end up spending depends on a number of factors, including household income, the cost of childcare, and the cost of living in your area.

 If you want more personalized insights to help you plan your spending, consider using an online calculator.